 Where the OS MasterMap Topography is incomplete or out of date ODCGIS operators create a white mask over the area and capture temporary features.
 If plans are available (either GM or Architects) these will be georeferenced to facilitate the capture, or a site visit will be required to measure and photograph the area

 Using a list of addresses along with Mastermap Topography ODCGIS can easily capture the extents of your organisations properties.
-Creation of BLPU polygons in this way has wide-ranging benefits for a local authority particularly in the following departments:
+Creation of BLPU polygons in this way has wide-ranging benefits for a housing association or local authority particularly in the following departments:

 Identifying properties that are best suited for a PV installation can be a time consuming and costly exercise.
-Using Aerial Photography Oxford Data Consultancy can provide an analysis that enables the properties that are ideal for PV deployment to be identified.
+Using Aerial Photography ODCGIS can provide an analysis that enables the properties that are ideal for PV deployment to be identified.

-You don’t need to be a data capture specialist or a GIS expert, leave that to us and if a solution is to be found Oxford Data Consultancy are dedicated to finding one that is right for you, your data and your budget.
+You don’t need to be a data capture specialist or a GIS expert, leave that to us and if a solution is to be found ODCGIS are dedicated to finding one that is right for you, your data and your budget.

-Responsibility for roadside grass verges can vary between the Highways Authority and local Council with a loose agreement as to who maintains them.
+Responsibility for roadside grass verges can vary between the Highways Authority, local Council and housing association with a loose agreement as to who maintains them.
 Having these areas captured along with other open spaces identifies clearly who has responsibility making it easier to resolve questions from the public as well as reaching a fair rate for maintaining them.